Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Parallelisation of continuous-time LQT

 \section{Parallelisation of continuous-time LQT}

-This section explains the parallelisation of the continuous-time LQT problem.
-The conditional value functions and combination rule are provided in Section \ref{sub:conditional_value_LQT}.
+This section explains the parallelisation of the continuous-time LQT problem, by making use of the general results in the previous section.
+The temporal parallelisation of the LQT is an important result as it can be addressed solving ODEs in combination with parallel scans.
+In the LQT problem, the conditional value functions and combination rule are the same as in the previous section, though they admit specific parameterisations.
+These are provided in Section \ref{sub:conditional_value_LQT}.
 The backward and forward conditional HJB equations are explained in Sections \ref{sub:conditional_backward_LQT} and \ref{sub:conditional_forward_LQT}, respectively.
 The parallel solution of continuous-time LQT is addressed in Section \ref{sub:parallel_LQT}.
 Optimal trajectory recovery is provided Section \ref{sub:optimal_trajectory_LQT}.